ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of-fifths-why-there.md

 ### The circle of fifths

 The next most consonant wavelength ratio of 1 to 3 essentially corresponds to a perfect fifth.
-As written, this interval is actually larger than an octave; an actual perfect fifth corresponds to lowering the higher note of the interval by an octave, for a 2 to 3 ratio.
+As written, this interval is larger than an octave; an actual perfect fifth corresponds to lowering the higher note of the interval by an octave, for a 2 to 3 ratio.

 Perfect fifths are desirable as they are not equivalent to existing notes, and yet are very consonant.
 They are the most natural, deliberate way to select new musical pitches.
 As a result, we extend another perfect fifth down from our note of wavelength 3, resulting in a new note of wavelength 9/2.
 Repeating this process and allowing octave equivalences, we find ourselves having all notes with wavelengths of length